tencentmusic/supersonic/README.md

 <img src="./docs/images/supersonic_components.png" height="65%" width="65%" align="center"/>

+- **Knowledge Base:** extracts schema information periodically from the semantic models and build dictionary and index to facilitate schema mapping.

 - **Schema Mapper:** identifies references to schema elements(metrics/dimensions/entities/values) in user queries.
-It matches the query text against a knowledge base constructed from the semantic models.
+It matches the query text against the knowledge base.

-- **Semantic Parser:** understands user queries and extract semantic information.
+- **Semantic Parser:** understands user queries and extracts semantic information.
 It consists of a combination of rule-based and model-based parsers, each of which deals with specific scenarios.

 - **Semantic Corrector:** checks validity of extracted semantic information and performs correction and optimization if needed.

 - **Semantic Layer:** performs execution according to extracted semantic information.
 It generates SQL queries and executes them against physical data models.

 - **Chat Plugin:** extends functionality with third-party tools.
-Given all configured plugins with function description and sample questions, the LLM is going to select the most suitable one.
+The LLM is going to select the most suitable one, given all configured plugins with function description and sample questions.

 ## Quick Demo